mevdschee/symfony-session-tests/README.md

   - **redis** ([RedisSessionHandler](https://github.com/symfony/symfony/blob/6.2/src/Symfony/Component/HttpFoundation/Session/Storage/Handler/RedisSessionHandler.php))
     Stores data in Redis (fails: no locking).

+Note that the standard handlers are strict as well, but can't be tested as strict handlers.

 ## Requirements

 You can install the dependencies of this script using: